Qiuyanglin/lins-lab/content/contact/index.en.md

         latitude: '31.343'
         longitude: '121.505'

-      directions: Enter from Building 1 and take the stairs to the office on the second floor
+      directions: Enter from Building A and take the stairs to the office on the second floor, office number 2010

-      office_hours:
+     open_hours:
         - 'Monday 10:00 - 13:00'
         - 'Wednesday 09:00 - 10:00'